Stacked log lines considered harmful

 Move the log line to the top #

-Lower layers should return errors with context, not log them.
+Lower layers should return errors with context and leave logging to the handler.
 Wrap each error on the way up:

 // Repository